Aemrox/aemrox.github.io/source/_posts/2016-01-25-ruby-fied-javascript-currying.markdown

 ####I'm Call()in' you Out, Apply() Yourself!
 The last two methods we are going to go over are .call() and .apply().

-Truth be told these functions are very similar to .bind() but there are a few key differences.
+Truth be told, these functions are very similar to .bind() but there are a few key differences.
 Let's start with the differences between .bind() and .call().

 ```Javascript
 function saySomething(name){